-The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per share.
-The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
+The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$0.6825 per share.
+The underwriters and selling group members may allow a discount of \$1.1375 per share on sales to other broker/dealers.
 After the initial public offering the representatives may change the public offering price and concession and discount to broker/dealers.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-Wexford has indicated that it or its affiliates may purchase up to \$30.0 million, or up to approximately 1,666,667 shares (based on the midpoint of the price range set forth on the cover page of this prospectus), of our common stock in our initial public offering.
-Wexford has no obligation to purchase any shares of our common stock and any such purchase would be at the same price as the price to the public.
-The number of shares available for sale to the general public will be reduced to the extent Wexford or its affiliates purchase such shares.
+Wexford or its affiliates are purchasing 1,717,126 shares of our common stock in our initial public offering.
+The number of shares available for sale to the general public has been reduced by the number of shares purchased by Wexford or its affiliates.
 The underwriters will not receive any underwriting discounts or commissions on any shares sold to Wexford or its affiliates.